friemen/examine/README.md

 ### Basics

-Basically there a three important functions in the examine.core namespace:
+Basically there are three important functions in the examine.core namespace:

-* Rule-sets are maps, and can conveniently created by the expression `(rule-set keywords-conditions-and-constraints)`.
+* Rule-sets are maps, and can conveniently be created by the expression `(rule-set keywords-conditions-and-constraints)`.
+See the next section for examples.
-* `(validate rule-set data)` applies all rules of the rule-set to the data and returns a validation results map.
+* The expression `(validate rule-set data)` applies all rules of the rule-set to the data and returns a validation results map.
 * To conveniently retrieve human readable texts from validation results, the expression `(messages validation-results)` creates a map {path -> seq-of-texts}.